isabella232/search-promote.en-1/help/c-about-settings-menu/c-about-rewrite-rules-menu.md

 ## Acknowledgment {#section_EC3A1DAEB5A54C93A265CB119DF91E9F}

-The rewrite engine software was originally developed by the Apache Group for use in the Apache HTTP server project (http://www.apache.org/).
+The rewrite engine software was originally developed by the Apache Group for use in the [Apache HTTP server project](http://www.apache.org/).

 ## Adding crawl list retrieve URL rules {#task_94A28ED7DC404BFF9767DBB5ADEE6B7A}